voidsy-gmbh/pyThermoNDT/README.md

-# pyThermoNDT
+# PyThermoNDT

-pyThermoNDT is a Python package for manipulating thermographic data in Non-Destructive Testing (NDT) applications.
+PyThermoNDT is a Python package for manipulating thermographic data in Non-Destructive Testing (NDT) applications.
 It provides various methods to load, transform, visualize, and write thermographic data, making it easier and more efficient to work with thermal imaging in NDT contexts.

 ## Features